LCAV/continuous-localization/CONTRIBUTE.md

 We use the *frozen* tag for each cell which should not be executed, for example because it entails some heavy computation.
 This tag is easily added by enabling the nbextension [Freeze](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/freeze/readme.html).

 The following lines of code can be run to install and enable the extension.
-After installation 3 buttons appear in the notebook, and the * button corresponds to *freezing* a cell.
+After installation, 3 buttons appear in the notebook, and the * button corresponds to *freezing* a cell.

 ```